jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 You in the open-source community don’t march for change.
 Your digital tools force it.
 Granted, it’s hard to explain why.
 We don’t yet understand how our "cyborgology" changes us as we pick up a radio, a smartphone, or a ticket to Mars.
 That’s why I was so fascinated by your unspoken philosophy.
 You reject the conventional wisdom to become well-paid gatekeepers because you understand better than anyone the "majic" of new digital tools and thus you want to distribute digital tools to the hands of the people feeling the pain of inaction.
 You know there’s nobody better placed to help humanity evolve past our problems.

 I worked hard to turn your glorious mindset into a new political philosophy which I call Techvolution.
 It’s custom-made for open-source and digital tools.
 It works like a web framework for political philosophy.
-Terms like "Darth Blockbuster," the "Death Star Rulebook," and "Jedi vs. Sith" are like web components that make it easier for people to relate and to ask themselves the biggest political question of our time.
+Terms like "Darth Blockbuster," the "Death Star Rulebook," and "Jedi vs. Sith" are like web components that make it easier for people to relate to their society and to ask themselves the biggest political question of our time.

 It’s not the worn-out and drab "Am I for red or blue politics?"
 Instead, it’s something far more powerful and relevant: "Am I going to step up and use digital tools to transform and vastly improve my society’s way of life?"